 A page should not treat every visitor the same.
 Someone from a high-intent search may need proof, service details, and a clear CTA, while an awareness-stage visitor may need more context first.

-A bigger website is not automatically a better one.
-More menus, pages, forms, animations, and design elements can help when they support the user journey, but they can also make the site harder to use.
+More pages, menus, forms, animations, and design elements do not automatically make a website better.
+Those pieces help when they support the user journey, but they can also add friction when they get in the way.

-Menus often get built around departments, internal service lines, or staff logic instead of how users actually look for information.
+Menus often follow departments, service lines, or staff logic instead of the way users actually look for information.

-Calls to action compete for attention
+Calls to action blur together

 Buttons, forms, popups, and competing next steps should guide users instead of making the preferred action harder to recognize.